Sandy Hook, Connecticut

-Sandy Hook is a village in the town of Newtown, Connecticut.
-It was founded in 1711.
+Sandy Hook is a village in the town of Newtown, Connecticut, United States, founded in 1711.
 It was listed as a census-designated place prior to the 2020 census.

-Sandy Hook borders the village of Botsford, the Newtown borough, and the towns of Monroe, Southbury, and Oxford along the Housatonic River.
-The village of Sandy Hook includes the communities of Berkshire, Riverside, Walnut Tree Hill, and Zoar.
-It also extends for a short distance into the town of Monroe along Old Zoar Road and Bagburn Hill/Jordan Hill Road.
+According to the United States Census Bureau in 2021, it has a population of 9,114.

 History

-Sandy Hook was founded when several proprietors with land in the area relocated together to reduce isolation.
+Sandy Hook was founded in 1711 when several proprietors with land in the area relocated together to reduce isolation.
 Within a year of the settlement of Newtown, some of its proprietors began moving away from the central village to some of their larger parcels.
-Colonists found that the Pootatuck River at Sandy Hook allowed for saw and grist mills, leading to it becoming one of the first outlying areas to be settled.
-The neighborhood did not grow dramatically until the mid-19th century post-industrialization.
+Colonists found that the Pootatuck River at Sandy Hook allowed for saw and gristmills, leading to it becoming one of the first outlying areas to be settled.

+In 1839, the chemist and engineer Charles Goodyear accidentally invented the process of vulcanization while living on Glen Road, to the north of Sandy Hook center.
+This led to the creation and prosperity of the Goodyear Rubber Packing factory in the following 15 years, and hugely impacted the manufacturing industry in the following decades.

+The Sandy Hook neighborhood did not grow dramatically until the mid-19th century post-industrialization, due to innovation and economic growth caused by businesses such as the Goodyear Rubber Packing Factory.